xxxzc/xps15-9570-macos/README.md

 As for SmUUID, **please use your Windows system UUID**: run  `wmic csproduct get UUID` in CMD, because OpenCore will use SystemUUID you set in OC/config.plist to boot Windows.

-### Touchpad

-Touchpad can run in two modes:

-1. GPIO mode with SSDT-TPDX.aml

-   1\~2% kernel_task cpu usage when idle but cause 10\~30% cpu usage when touchpad is in use

-2. Polling mode without SSDT-TPDX.aml

-   always 10~15% kernel_task cpu usage

 ### FHD Display

 If you are using FHD(1080p) display, you may want to enable font smoothing: